 To be good citizens of the ILL community and to avoid fines, please pay careful attention to due dates and return items on time.
-Please contact the Reference Librarian by email or by phone at (x249 or x209), with any questions regarding ILL items.
+Please contact the Reference Librarian byemailor by phone at (ext.170), with any questions regarding ILL items.
 If you find that you need certain ILL items repeatedly, you may choose to place a request for the items, to be purchased for our collection.

-The library director welcomes faculty requests for items that would be useful in our library collection. and will honor these requests as much as possible while considering budget constraints and current collection status.
+The library director welcomes faculty requests for items that would be useful in our library collection.
+She will honor these requests as much as possible while considering budget constraints and the current collection status.
 Make a Request

 ILL Search Process